ipfabric/docs/docs/IP_Fabric_API/index.md

 Design still leverages API version directly in URL over alternative approaches, such as extended Accept header.
-This allows for unambiguous exchange of state between IPF and customers, nothing more then URL is needed to identify the resource being accessed.
+This allows for unambiguous exchange of state between IPF and customers, nothing more than URL is needed to identify the resource being accessed.

 ### URL Schema a Version in URL